dzsak/nextjs-learn-app/README.md

 ## Course Overview

-The Next.js Learn course is designed to provide a structured approach for learning Next.js, offering hands-on experience and practical knowledge in web development.
+The [https://nextjs.org/learnNext.js](Next.js Learn course) is designed to provide a structured approach for learning Next.js, offering hands-on experience and practical knowledge in web development.
 Throughout this course, you will:

 - Gain a solid understanding of the foundations of Next.js.
 - Build a complete demo website using Next.js, incorporating various features and functionalities.